 Security Developer, Nebula

 Matthew Garrett is a security developer at Nebula, helping build secure private cloud solutions.
 He has extensive experience in working on the interactions between Linux and system firmware and the security consequences, including implementation of the UEFI Secure Boot support carried by most Linux distributions.
-He is also passionate about ensuring that security is not implemented at the expense of user freedom, and is a recipient of the Free Software Foundation Award for the Advancement of...
+He is also passionate about ensuring that security is not implemented at the expense of user freedom, and is a recipient of the Free...
 Read More →

 Thursday March 27, 2014 9:00am - 9:50am